dave-f/irc-pontoon/README.md

 Winning hand types
 ----

-Winners are decided based upon the best hands, and winning players are payed bonuses according to their hand type.
-The order of winning hands in shed pontoon is:
+Winners are decided based upon the best hands, and winning players are payed bonuses according to their hand type:

 * Shed pontoon - 3 7s of any suit ( 7x bonus )
 * 5 card trick totalling 21 ( 4x bonus )
 * 5 card trick ( 3x bonus )
 * Traditional pontoon - Ace and a ten or picture card ( 2x bonus )
-* Clown Wagon bonus - Only remaining player and has stuck on 16 ( 1.5x bonus )
+* Clown Wagon bonus - Only remaining player and hand is 16 ( 1.5x bonus )
 * High cards - Highest total ( No bonus; just pays the stake back )

 Starting the game